We have received many questions from followers of our blog that either have to do directly with spiritual warfare or indirectly.

 And yet two more verses:

-While this is our basic advise to you, for the purposes of fully discussing this topic of “spiritual warfare,” here is what we wrote in the chapter “Spiritual Warfare / Spiritual Battle,” on pages 216-224 of our book.
+While this is our basic advise to you, for the purposes of fully discussing this topic of “spiritual warfare,” here is what we wrote in the chapter “Spiritual Battle/Spiritual Warfare.”

 Many charismatics have an obsession with spiritual warfare, and often refer to it as “battling in the spirit.”
 We’ve mentioned the charismatic spiritual warfare on and off throughout this book, and this is because it relates to much of what they do, and is directly related to what some of them consider to be “kingdom building” by engaging their personal realms.
 (See: Kingdom Building Through Realms.)
-So while we’ve already covered much of the warfare through realms in the kingdom building section, we’ll just highlight a few more points here.
+So while we’ve already covered much of the warfare through realms in the kingdom building section, we’ll just highlight a few more points here (we have more detail in the Glossary)

 1. Some of the common buzzwords and phrases surrounding this “spiritual warfare” include the following: